wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **M:**&ensp;I am the people.

-**Q:**&ensp;I do not mean identity of essence or substance, nor similarity of form.
+**Q:**&ensp;I do not mean identity of essence or substance or similarity of form.
 I mean the actual entering into the minds and hearts of others and participating in their personal experiences.
-Can you suffer and rejoice with me, or you only infer what I feel from observation and analogy?
+Can you suffer and rejoice with me, or can you only infer what I feel from observation and analogy?

 **M:**&ensp;All beïngs are in me.
 But bringing down into the brain the content of another brain requires special training.
 There is nothing that cannot be achieved by training.

 **Q:**&ensp;I am not your projection, nor are you mine.
-I am on my own right, not merely as your creation.
+I am in my own right, not merely as your creätion.
 This crude philosophy of imagination and projection does not appeal to me.
-You are depriving me of all reality.
+You are depriving me of all reälity.
 Who is the image of whom?
-You are my image or am I yours.
-Or am I an image in my own image!
+Are you my image or am I yours?
+Or am I an image in my own image?!
 No, something is wrong somewhere.

 **M:**&ensp;Words betray their hollowness.
-The real cannot be described, it must be experienced.
-I cannot find better words for what I am now.
+The real cannot be described — it must be experienced.
+I cannot find better words for what I know.
 What I say may sound ridiculous.
 But what the words try to convey is the highest truth.
 All is one, however much we quibble.
-And all is done to please the one source and goal of every desire. whom we all know as the ‘I am’.
+And all is done to please the one source and goal of every desire, who we all know as the ‘I am’.

 **Q:**&ensp;It is pain that is at the root of desire.
 The basic urge is to escape from pain.

 **M:**&ensp;What is the root of pain?
-Ignorance of yourself.
+Ignorance of your self.
 What is the root of desire?
-The urge to find yourself.
-All creation toils for its self and will not rest until it returns to it.
+The urge to find your self.
+All creätion toils for its self and will not rest until it returns to it.

 **Q:**&ensp;When will it return?